-Box 1: Staphylococcus aureus bacteraemia (SAB) cases
+Box 1: Definition of Staphylococcus aureus bacteraemia (SAB) cases

 A case (patient episode) of SAB is defined as a positive blood culture for Staphylococcus aureus.
-For surveillance purposes, only the first isolate per patient is counted, unless at least 14 days has passed without a positive blood culture, after which an additional episode is recorded.
+For surveillance purposes, only the first isolate (a culture of microorganisms isolated for study) per patient is counted, unless at least 14 days has passed without a positive blood culture, after which an additional episode is recorded.

-A case of SAB will be considered to be healthcare-associated if: the first positive blood culture is collected more than 48 hours after hospital admission or less than 48 hours after discharge, or, if the first positive blood culture is collected 48 hours or less after admission and one or more of the following key clinical criteria was met for the patient episode of SAB:
+A case of SAB will be considered to be healthcare-associated if: the first positive blood culture is collected more than 48 hours after hospital admission or less than 48 hours after discharge, or if the first positive blood culture is collected 48 hours or less after admission and 1 or more of the following key clinical criteria was met for the patient episode of SAB: